WHAT YOU NEED TO KNOW ABOUT BUYING A REALLY GREAT SOFA

 - The legs should be part of the frame, not just attached to it (even though removable feet can make it easier to get them through a doorway).

-*A little about wood.—We a asked Designwright Studios what we needed to know about Kiln-dried hardwoods?.… Mary told me that the answer was simple enough, “Kiln dried hardwoods are hardwoods that are dried in a kiln (big industrial, low-heat oven).
+*A little about wood.—We asked Designwright Studios what we needed to know about Kiln-dried hardwoods?.… Mary told me that the answer was simple enough, “Kiln dried hardwoods are hardwoods that are dried in a kiln (big industrial, low-heat oven).
 We make our frames out of hardwoods (maple, oak) not softwoods (pine).
-Hardwoods are much stronger, hold nails and staples much tighter and has a lesser tendency to warp.
+Hardwoods are much stronger, hold nails and staples much tighter and have a lesser tendency to warp.
 Lumber, when it is sawed from the log, has a moisture content (got water in it).
 Some moisture is good as it keeps the board from being bridle but you don’t want too much moisture or the board has a tendency to warp.
 A kiln evaporates the moisture at a controlled slow rate and helps keep the board straight and strong”.

 How long will they last: Sofas with this type of construction can be expected, with normal use, to last nearly a lifetime.